fastrgv/AdaVenture/README.md

 * The game has four levels.
 Level 1 : fairly easy campaign in Sparta, with a more difficult variant [ level 3] due to thick dark fog & randomized key locations.
 These are the top two.
 Similarly, level 2 is a tricky campaign in Crete, and an even more difficult dark variant [level 4].
 These are the bottom two, showing Minotaurs.
 You select the desired campaign at the beginning of the game.

 * You can explicitly save the current game by using the v-key.
 This allows resumption later.
 You must replay from the beginning if you die before saving.
+(Game state is saved to the directory ~/savedGames/).

 * In the unlikely event a game aborts before you save a game, you might be able to recover as follows.
 Go to the "data" subdirectory and copy the file "gamestatex.txt" to the ./savedGames/ directory,